How Much Does a Bathroom Remodel Permit Cost in 2026?

 The U.S. Census Bureau's Building Permits Survey collects monthly data from approximately 20,000 permit-issuing jurisdictions nationwide.
 Its data portal was updated through February 2026.

-Concrete takeaway: Assume the P75 or P90 timeline when scheduling contractors and financing, not the median.
+Assume the P75 or P90 timeline when scheduling contractors and financing, not the median.

 Chuck's Take: Los Angeles at 190 days median with a P90 of 652 days.
 That isn't a permit timeline.
 That's a hostage situation.
 Plan the permit first.
 Plan the bathroom second.